 3.2.
 Airline Miles

-It’s not always required to redeem a specific airline award ticket with its own program.
+It’s not always required to redeem a specific airline award ticket within its own program.
 For instance you are allowed to redeem United miles on All Nippon flights because they are a partner airline.
 Each airline has its own rules to use miles.
-Although it increases the complexity of using miles, it also brings more opportunities to make better use of them.
-There’s no doubt that efforts need to be made to maximize value.
+Although it increases the complexity of using miles, it also brings more opportunities to get enhanced value out of them.
+There’s no doubt that maximizing value requires effort.
 See Basics of Airline Miles Redeeming for some basic knowledge.
-For more detailed information about each airline, please take a look of our Airline Miles Guides.
+For more detailed information about each airline, please take a look at our Airline Miles Guides.
 Here’s a few of the most common airlines along with some transfer ratios:

 (1) Star Alliance: